Speak with confidence on every subject, at any time … as an EXPERT

 - Challenging the status quo by asking “why?”

 - Look off the path of dominant thinking;

 See you tomorrow.

 DO YOU HAVE AN OPEN MIND?

 If you’re anything like me, you’ve traveled through life building some clear, intelligent viewpoints that you can substantiate and articulate well.
 You have a lifetime of gathered experiences and supporting evidence to back them up.
 The older I get, the LESS flexible my thinking.
 (I must be getting very, very old I think)

 Blinkered thinking is an inevitable outcome of life’s longevity.
 However, life gave me one hell of a shake-up.
 I met an actual witness to the alien UFO encounter at Roswell.
 Something I will be eternally grateful for and something I would like to share.

-The writing of Roswell’s Final Witness is nearing completion.
+The writing of WE SHOULD NEVER HAVE TRUSTED THE ALIENS is nearing completion.
 Your journey is about to begin.